J-Sanderson/100-days-of-code/log.md

 **Today's Progress:** Started work with the Net Ninja's React.js videos, taking a sidetrack from FCC.
 Doing some basic rendering and props.

 **Thoughts:** This seems lazy, because there is a sudden learning curve with FCC's backend course at this point, and I admit I may be stalling.
 However at this stage I think I'm going to need some more advanced front end skills than I have, including for those back end projects.
 I think this is going to be the right step.
+I'm already getting excited at what React is going to let me do!

 ### Day 104: September 24, 2017